Multimedia biographer and business journalist

 Then the family fractured.

-Today, a dispute between two sets of cousins, Eugenio “Gabby” Lopez III on one side and Federico “Piki” Lopez on the other, is playing out across boardrooms, court filings, and closed-door family meetings.
-The dispute touches billions of pesos in energy assets, the future of ABS-CBN, and a fundamental question about who controls Lopez Incorporated, the private family holding company at the top of it all.
+A dispute between two sets of cousins, Eugenio “Gabby” Lopez III on one side and Federico “Piki” Lopez on the other, is playing out across boardrooms, court filings, closed-door family meetings, and public speeches.
+At its center: who controls Lopez Inc., the private family holding company at the top of it all — and what happens to the companies, the employees, and the millions of Filipinos whose daily lives these businesses touch.

 The Series